 There is nothing in law that forces us to use the term Coloured.
 Self-determination of how you wish others to recognise your culture as an African by ancestral birthright is protected in international law and Constitutionally.

-The state now thankfully has restored the rights of the San peoples’ and the Khoi people’s (Nama, Korana, Griqua and Cape Khoi) as African peoples who were stripped of their ancestral birthrights as Africans in 1911.
+The state now thankfully has restored the rights of the San peoples’ and the Khoe people’s (Nama, Korana, Griqua and Cape Khoe) as African peoples who were stripped of their ancestral birthrights as Africans in 1911.

 It is high time that government stops colourism and racist classifications.
 Stop pouring new wine into old wine-skins.
 Restore our African identity, restore our sub-cultures just as that of the Khoi and San have had their dignity rightfully restored.
 We too have indigenous African bloodlines of many African peoples in us.
 We can show that almost 73% of our ancestry is African, and we also have Asian and some European roots too.
 These cannot be unraveled.
 Restore our dignity.